Thomas Holden sentenced to 7 years Transportation to Australia for 'Administering An Illegal Oath' to Isaac Crompton.Read more

 Please note: on weekends there will be no tours at 12pm and 1pm.
 For people on our 4.00pm tours please note that the shop closes at 4.50pm

-It is possible to see a good portion of the building and learn about its long and fascinating history by joining one of our guided tours at the Shire Hall.
-At present, only select areas of the HMP Lancaster Castle are accessible to the public during the tours.
+It is possible to see a good portion of the Shire Hall complex by taking part in one of our guided tours.
+At present, only select areas of the former HMP Lancaster Castle are accessible to the public during the tours.
 The future use of the building is still to be decided.